 As a result of various disease control methods carried out by the governing authorities worldwide, fluctuations in COVID-19 cases are evident from time to time.
 Though the coronavirus has not been eradicated yet, but the arrival of vaccines has significantly decreased the morbidity and mortality rates.

 But the novel coronavirus mutation (changing forms) tendencies pose a great challenge to the COVID vaccines.
-They are continuously mutating erratically, and as of now, the experts have identified multiple variants of SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).
+They are continuously mutating erratically, and the experts have identified multiple variants of SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).
 Also, it is found that the more variants or strains they mutate into, the more contagious they become.
-The latest Lambda variant is of increased virulence and contagiousness compared to the original coronavirus.
+The Lambda variant is of increased virulence and contagiousness compared to the original coronavirus.